Language Teaching Studies MA Program: For teachers of many languages

 How does it work?
 The core courses of the program – Second Language Acquisition, Teaching Culture & Literature, Language Teaching Methods, Language Teaching Practice, Curriculum Design and Materials Development, Testing and Assessment, Computer-Assisted Language Learning, and the Master’s Project – are not language specific.
 When completing their assignments, students apply the concepts and principles covered in the courses to the language instruction setting of their choice.

 In addition, these students take courses specifically focused on the linguistic, cultural, and pedagogical aspects of the language they plan to teach.
-For example, those working with Japanese can now enroll in two new courses in the Department of East Asian Languages and Literatures.
-Assistant Professor Kaori Idemaru, who has been collaborating with the LTS program in her efforts to increase opportunities for Japanese specialists, is offering a seminar in Japanese linguistics this spring and a Japanese pedagogy course in fall.
+For example, those working in Korean, Chinese, or Japanese can now enroll in new courses in the Department of East Asian Languages and Literatures.

 Roger Jacob entered the program in 2009 and worked on developing materials for teaching Ichishkíin (Yakima Sahaptin) to high school student at the Yakama Nation Tribal School in Washington State.
 He hopes these materials will also serve “to improve Yakama natural and cultural resource management.”
 While here at UO, he assisted instructor Virginia Beavert in her Ichishkíin course, an experience he considers as invaluable.
 “Tuxamshish [Virginia Beavert] is the reason I am here at the UO.
 I have been a student of hers for some time, and jumped at the opportunity to continue my learning from her at Oregon.”
 One of the benefits of working in the class was the chance for Roger to overcome some problems with fossilization he had been experiencing with the language.